Pressure Cookers: Tasty, Quick, and Frugal Meals

 Each Sunday on CookingManager.Com I cover a different appliance or piece of kitchen equipment.

-I asked my brother whether he ever uses a pressure cooker.
-“I had one,” he “but a piece got lost a few years ago.
+pressure cooker I recently asked my brother whether he ever uses a pressure cooker.
+“I had one,” he said, “but a piece got lost a few years ago.
 I don’t miss it.
 How often do I cook artichokes anyway?”

 Pressure cookers create a lot of noise and steam, which can be intimidating.
 Steam would force the valve from my mother’s pot onto the floor.
 Newer models are safer and easier to use.